Dr Dorothy Finan

 My doctoral research focused on youth in Japan’s biggest-seeling genre of popular music, idol music, and used a webscraped corpus of lyrics, interviews with working lyricists, and transmedia histories to think about why stylised images of youth are so prevalent in Japanese popular cultural industries, and what this can tell us about contemporary Japan.

 I have published peer-reviewed journal articles on the “global” branding of East Asian popular music industries and on player interaction with images of female adolescence in Japanese mobile games.
-I have an upcoming book chapter on “divas” in Japanese popular music, and am working on a monograph related to my doctoral research.
+I have a book chapter on “divas” in Japanese popular music, and upcoming publications related to barriers to child safeguarding in Japans’ entertainment industries.

 Qualifications